marcbouchenoire/symbolist/packages/symbolist/README.md

 #### Types

 `generate` prepares types along its symbols which means `getSymbol` and `getSymbolName` will validate symbol names when using TypeScript.

+## Versioning

+This package follows SF Symbols' versioning for major and minor versions.